These 17 open-faced sandwiches will have you counting down the minutes till lunchtime.

 They’re also yummy for brunch, lunch, or a light dinner.

-Here’s another delightful avocado toast option.
+Here’s another delightful avocado recipe.
 Only, for this one, you’ll add succulent white crab meat.

 Avocado and crab may not seem compatible, but oh, they are.